orkung/orkung.github.io/_posts/2021-03-24-kafka-notlari.md

 #### Producers
 producer publish data to topics of their choice. the producer is responsible of choosing which to assign to which partition within the topic.
-In other publish/subscribe systems, these may be called *publishers* or *writers*.
+In other publish/subscribe systems, these may be called -publishers- or -writers-.

 #### Consumers
 messaging tradionally has two models; queuing and publish-subscribe